jozn/xml2java/README.md

 }

-/////////////// manual imports /////////////////
-/*
-import android.widget.TextView;
-*/

 ```

+Then in your activates and fragments you can use this code:

-for every layout `*.xml` file at lyout this tool will add an static class in `X.java`, every time that projects gets build this tool will sync all layouts with X claass.
+for every layout `*.xml` file at layout this tool will add an static class in `X.java`, every time that projects gets build this tool will sync all layouts with X class.

 ### How to Install
 You must install Golang, then in command line: